Weerel/Coursera_Capstone/Report.md

-# Review the city of Toronto
+# Developing neighbourhood rating system by example of the city of Toronto

 ## Introduction/Business Problem